cptMoonDog/moon-dog-technologies/README.md

 If you have, for instance, another craft you will be deploying from this "mothership", use the `mission.ks` bootfile in the VAB.
 The `mission.ks` bootfile compiles the mission file to the core as well, but does not maintain the overhead that the "payload core" needs to.
 This allows, for instance, automated satellite constellation deployments, thusly:

 If you have a booster, with an `lv.ks` bootfile, it will deliver your payload to orbit.
-Then, for instance, your `payload.ks` booted core can be given `mothership-comsat` in the `core:tag` to handle orbit design, and satellite deployment.
+Then, your `payload.ks` booted core can be given `mothership-comsat` in the `core:tag` to handle orbit design, and satellite deployment.
 Each satellite, given the `mission.ks` bootfile in the VAB, can then be given `deployable-comsat, [NAME], [ENGINE]` in the `core:tag` to handle circularization for themselves and handing the player back off to the "mothership".
 If they are ever booted again, they could also be given a section of code intended to orient the solar panels...for instance.

 Standalone Operation
 ====================
 The prefered system is to launch the kernel in interactive mode.
 I am calling the system ISH, for "Interactive SHell".
-Should fit well with the Kerbal mood.
+Should fit well with the Kerbal ideal.
 To launch the system invoke the following command in the kOS window:

     runpath("0:/lib/core/kernel.ks", true).